carj/preservica-ocfl/README.md

 # preserva-ocfl

-## Create a Preservica repository as a local OCFL storage structure
+## Replicate a Preservica repository as a local OCFL storage structure

 This library provides a Python module which will create a local OCFL storage structure from a Preservica repository.
 Content is exported from Preservica using the API and saved locally in a OCFL compliant structure.

 This Oxford Common File Layout (OCFL) specification describes an application-independent approach to the storage of digital information in a structured, transparent, and predictable manner.
 It is designed to promote long-term object management best practices within digital repositories.

 https://ocfl.io/

-Specifically, the benefits of the OCFL include:

-* Completeness, so that a repository can be rebuilt from the files it stores
-* Parsability, both by humans and machines, to ensure content can be understood in the absence of original software
-* Robustness against errors, corruption, and migration between storage technologies
-* Versioning, so repositories can make changes to objects allowing their history to persist
-* Storage diversity, to ensure content can be stored on diverse storage infrastructures including conventional filesystems and cloud object stores
+This project uses the OCFL Core https://github.com/inveniosoftware/ocflcore library to create the OCFL inventory metadata.

+## Limitations

+The preserva-ocfl module creates OCFL specification 1.1 file structures.
+It does not support the OCFL 1.0 specification.

+The library creates OCFL objects from each Preservica Asset.
+It currently does not look for modifications in Preservica to create new OCFL versions.
+Each Asset in Preservica is mapped to a v1 OCFL object.

+If OCFL objects already exist for a Preservica Asset then they will be ignored.

 ## Contributing